Hejaz railway: Plans for the future

-In 2009, Jordan's transport ministry proposed a 990-mile (1590-km) US$5 billion rail network, construction of which could begin in the first quarter of 2012.
+Also in 2009, Jordan's transport ministry proposed a 990-mile (1590-km) US$5 billion rail network, construction of which could begin in the first quarter of 2012.
 The planned network would provide freight rail links from Jordan to Syria, Saudi Arabia and Iraq.
 Passenger rail connections could be extended to Lebanon, Turkey and beyond.
 The government, which will fund part of the project, is inviting tenders from private firms to raise the rest of the project cost.